TomBugnon/deNEST/docs/source/overview.rst

 This file can be loaded into a ParamsTree structure.
 The leaves of the resulting ParamsTree and their respective data (``params`` and ``nest_params``) are as follows.
 Note the inheritance and override of ancestor data.
-The nested format above is more compact and less error prone when there is a lot of shared parameters between leaves.
+The nested format above is more compact and less error prone when there are a lot of shared parameters between leaves.

 .. code-block:: yaml